ludovicolc/tomato_desease_cnn/README.md

 ## Project's summary

-A web application for classifying tomato leaf diseases using a CNN model implemented with PyTorch.
 The dataset used for training and evaluating the model is from Kaggle.
 The model was trained on 9 different types of leaf diseases (and 1 healthy leaf class), using transfer learning with a pre-trained ResNet50 model.